-Upper Note Limit: Highest Note allowed.
-Higher Notes are re-directed to the range between Upper and Lower Note Limit.
-Great if you have samples only on a limited note range and want to limit your notes to that range.
+Upper and Lower Note Limit: Highest/Lowest Note allowed.
+Higher Notes are re-distributed to the range between Upper and Lower Note Limit.
+Great if you have samples only on a limited note range and want to limit your wrangled notes to that range.

-The graph window below shows the steps used and can be also used to draw your own user steps.
+The graph window below the output remapper shows the note steps used and can be also used to draw your own user scales.

 Download: for Reaktor 6